 Look into:

-A winning college list includes schools that make sense financially, not just academically.
+A strong college list includes schools that make sense financially, not just academically.

 Step 7: Revisit and Refine

-Your college list is not set in stone.
-It should evolve as you learn more about yourself, your priorities and gain new achievements.
+Your college list is not final.
+It should evolve as you learn more about yourself and your goals.

-• Does this list give me strong options no matter how admissions decisions play out?
+- Does this list give me strong options no matter the outcome

-If the answer is yes, you’re on the right track!
+If the answer is yes, you are on the right track.

 Final Thoughts

 A strong college list is not about impressing others.
-It’s about giving yourself options and control in a process that can otherwise feel unpredictable.
+It is about giving yourself options and control in a process that can feel unpredictable.

-Ideally by summer before senior year or early fall.
-This gives you time to research each school properly and write more thoughtful applications.
+Ideally by late summer before senior year or early fall.